wdawson/okta.github.io/_source/_posts/2019-02-01-spring-hibernate-guide.md

 Create a new **Web** application in Okta:

-{% img blog/spring-hibernate-guide/okta-app-general.png alt:"New web application" width:"800" %}{: .center-image }
+{% img blog/spring-hibernate-guide/okta-app-wizard.png alt:"New web application" width:"800" %}{: .center-image }

-Set the _Login redirect URIs_ field to https://oidcdebugger.com/debug and _Grant Type Allowed_ to Hybrid.
+Set the **Login redirect URIs** field to `https://oidcdebugger.com/debug` and **Grant Type Allowed** to Hybrid.
 Click **Done** and copy the client ID for the next step.

-On the OpenID Connect website, fill the form in like the picture below (do not forget to fill in the client ID for your recently created Okta web application):
+On the [OIDC Debugger](https://oidcdebugger.com/) website, fill the form in like the picture below (do not forget to fill in the client ID for your recently created Okta web application):

 {% img blog/spring-hibernate-guide/oidc-config.png alt:"OpenID connect" width:"700" %}{: .center-image }